 • Charming village in the Brenta Dolomites• 150km of slopes• Plenty of après-ski activities to choose from

-Madonna di Campiglio and its charming little neighbour, Pinzolo, are massive favourites of us here at Halsbury because they offer such great school ski experiences for our groups.
+Madonna di Campiglio and its charming little neighbour, Pinzolo, are massive favourites of us here at Halsbury because they offer such great ski experiences for our groups.

 Set in the stunning Dolomites, if you’re looking for a resort that will leave an impression on your students, this is it.
-Many of our groups choose to stay in the smaller Pinzolo, which is centered around its 14th century church.
+Many of our groups choose to stay in the smaller Pinzolo, which is centered around its 14th-century church.

 Apart from the 150km of slopes a huge highlight of this resort is Pinzolo Campiglio Express gondola.
 That may sound a little bizarre, but trust me, the ride from Pinzolo to Madonna di Campiglio, Folgarida and Marilleva, is breathtakingly beautiful.